 - Hours: range from 15 to 168 per month, determined by an individual assessment from social workers at the Social Assistant Directorate. - Application: once referred, apply at the municipality where you live. - Choice: you choose your assistant (relative, acquaintance you trust, etc.).
-The chosen person enters into an employment contract with the municipality. - 2025 Salary: a full-time assistant receives a salary of 1,526 BGN.
+The chosen person enters into an employment contract with the municipality. - 2026 Salary: a full-time assistant receives a salary of approximately 878€ per month (gross).